higlass/higlass-python/docs/getting_started.rst

 Viewport Projection
 -------------------

-Viewport projections can be instantiated using a decorator.
-To create the decorator, use ``projection_adder`` and pass in the View whose extent is to be projected.
-Use the returned decorator to add a viewport projection to a track.
+Viewport projections can be instantiated like other tracks.
+It is created with a reference to the view we wish to track and combined with another track where it will be overlayed.

 .. code-block:: python

-    from higlass.client import projection_adder
+    from higlass.client import ViewportProjection

     view1 = View([
         Track(type='top-axis'),
     ], initialXDomain=[0,1e7])

-    projection = projection_adder(view2)
+    projection = ViewportProjection(view1)

     view1 = View([
-        projection(Track(type='top-axis')),
+        Track(type='top-axis') + projection,
     ], initialXDomain=[0,2e7])

+Note that `ViewportProjection` tracks always need to be paired with other non- ViewportProjection tracks.
+Multiple ViewportProjection tracks can, however, be combined, as long as they are associated with regular tracks.

 Other Examples
 --------------

 The examples below demonstrate how to use the HiGlass Python API to view data locally in a Jupyter notebook or a browser-based HiGlass instance.

 For a fYou can find the demos from the talk at `github.com/higlass/scipy19 <https://github.com/higlass/scipy19>`_.